 - It lets you use Printify with up to 10 online stores (the ‘Free’ plan lets integrate Printify with up to five).

-- It gives you a 20% discount on all products.
+- It gives you up to 20% discount on all products.

 - It lets you use ‘Printify Connect’ — this gives you the option to let Printify’s customer support staff handle customer order emails and customer queries for products they buy from your store.